Login E-loket

 Some key points and deviations from the ‘regular’ FWO participatory framework to consider:

 • SBO projects aimed at developing a spin-off are not eligible in this context.
-As such, no mention of this option should be made in the FWO pre-registration document, nor within the Interheart proposal.
+As such, no mention of this option should be made in the FWO pre-registration document.

 • Projects have a max. duration of 36 months and should be budgeted accordingly.
 Automatic extensions/no-cost prolongations are not accepted in this framework.
 Consequently, article 28 of the FWO research project regulations and article 14 of the SBO project regulations are explicitly excluded.